deargle/island-vNext/README.md

 ## MTA | Outbound mail with DKIM signing -- exim

+There is a `setup-exim.sh` script in this repo, but I made a docker repo which should (hopefully) work as a containerized version of the script, without having to configure exim on the host.

-* configure exim on the host to sign messages with dkim (see script below)
+* configure exim to sign messages with dkim

       git clone git@github.com:deargle/exim4.git
       # place dkim key in the exim4 directory